Configuration

 node: core/node

-Provider manifest
+Provider package manifest

 Provider manifests also use tinx.yaml, but their kind is Provider.